dotnet/EntityFramework.Docs/entity-framework/core/querying/client-eval.md

 In such cases, you can explicitly opt into client evaluation by calling methods like `AsEnumerable` or `ToList` (`AsAsyncEnumerable` or `ToListAsync` for async).
 By using `AsEnumerable` you would be streaming the results, but using `ToList` would cause buffering by creating a list, which also takes additional memory.
 Though if you're enumerating multiple times, then storing results in a list helps more since there's only one query to the database.
 Depending on the particular usage, you should evaluate which method is more useful for the case.

 [!code-csharp[Main](../../../samples/core/Querying/ClientEvaluation/Program.cs#ExplicitClientEvaluation)]

+> [!TIP]
+> If you are using `AsAsyncEnumerable` and want to compose the query further on client side then you can use [System.Interactive.Async](https://www.nuget.org/packages/System.Interactive.Async/) library which defines operators for async enumerables.
+For more information, see [client side linq operators](xref:core/miscellaneous/async#client-side-async-linq-operators).

 ## Potential memory leak in client evaluation